Global Ambassador Trip with Maitreyi Ramakrishnan

 Kristi:

-“After the trip, I had a renewed sense of purpose.
-Sometimes you have days in Toronto where you feel disconnected from the work, but I just think back on that week, and I’m reminded of students like Ezra who had to walk 11 kilometres on remote roads to get to school.
+“After the trip, I had a renewed sense of purpose and appreciation for our work.
+Sometimes you have days working from Toronto where you feel disconnected, but I just think back on that week, and I’m reminded of students like Ezra who had to walk 11 kilometres on remote roads to get to school.
 Now, she hops on her bike and gets there safely and quickly.
-And we’re playing a part in helping to make that change in her life.
-That’s inspiring.”
+And we’re playing a part in helping to make that change in her life.”

 Angie: